-For a complete performance of the third movement of Vivaldi’s Violin Concerto in G Minor, RV 315 (“Summer” Concerto) select the following recording:
+For a complete performance of the third movement of Vivaldi’s Violin Concerto in G Minor, RV 315 (“Summer” Concerto) click here.

 Performed by John Harrison with the Wichita State University Chamber Players.
 The recording is available at Free Music Archive.